chatterjeemayuri-prog/chatterjeemayuri-prog/README.md

 Currently interested in research and applications at the intersection of:
 - statistical modelling,
 - machine learning,
+- quantitative social science,
 - healthcare analytics,
-- and reproducible quantitative research.
+- and reproducible computational research.